Paul47/XYTable-array-generator/README.md

 The LED mapping apps I have found all have shortcoming on the size or layout of the matrix.
 Especially for blocks or cells within the matrix like the popular 8x8 blocks.
 This sketch includes:

 Up to 32k LEDs
-Small to very large matrices – laid out in any direction with or w/o zigzag Matrix can be made of blocks (cells) of any size that of any size– laid out in any direction with or w/o zigzag in the block and block layout within the matrix.
+Small to very large matrices – laid out in any direction with or w/o zigzag.
+Matrix can be made of blocks (cells) of any size – laid out in any direction with or w/o zigzag in the blocks or block layout within the matrix.
 Produces a report on the Serial Terminal of the specified configuration and the resulting mapping array.
  Simple cut and paste into your header file.
-Arduino code in small single purpose functions that are easy to modify
+The Arduino code os made of small single purpose functions that are easy to modified.

 LEDMatrix reference:
 https://jorgen-vikinggod.github.io/LEDMatrix has an excellent tutorial on mapping definitions.